 Of course, it is anybody’s guess whether a sane Mike Pence would be any better than a crazy Donald Trump.

-Posted by Kevin Barrett on February 7, 2017, With 2296 Reads Filed under Democracy & Elections.
+Posted by Kevin Barrett on February 7, 2017, With 2304 Reads Filed under Democracy & Elections.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.